julianfortune/WitchcraftSynth/README.md

 # WitchcraftMax
-A wavetable / FM / additive / subtractive synthesizer with routing and automation + effects creating using Max MSP.
+A wavetable / FM / modeling / additive / subtractive synthesizer with routing and automation + effects created using Max MSP.